KotaTakeda/kotatakeda.github.io/index.en.markdown

 - [Activities](#activities)

 ## Research Interests
-The main concept in my research is approaching to complex and chaotic phenomena with mathematical, especially **UQ(Uncertainty Quantification)**, tools.
+The main concept in my research is approaching to complex and chaotic phenomena with mathematical tools, especially **UQ(Uncertainty Quantification)**.
 My research interests are mainly in understanding the effectiveness of UQ(Uncertainty Quantification) approach to mathematical fluid dynamics, in which complex and chaotic behaviors of fluid are studied.
 I am also interested in interdisciplinary studies, where I would like to connect many researchers in different fields by using mathematics.
 Since I am good at constructing mathematical models and analyzing data, these skills can help to make progress on study in some fields except mathematics.